Access IPOs

 The Boring Company IPO date is currently unknown.

-As of 2022, there have been no indications that the company will go public in the near-term.
-Its April 2022 Series C funding round provide ample capital to hire talent for company growth.
+As of early 2023, there have been no indications that the company will go public soon.
+Its April 2022 Series C funding round provided ample capital to hire talent for company growth.

-In December 2020, Musk seemed open to the idea of combining all of his companies into a massive conglomerate, but no further details emerged.
+In December 2020, Musk seemed open to combining all of his companies into a massive conglomerate, but no further details emerged.

 We won’t get a sense of when The Boring Company IPO will be until one of two things occurs:

-1. Musk indicates sincere interest in a The Boring Company IPO
+- Musk indicates sincere interest in The Boring Company IPO

-4. The SEC releases a publicly-available The Boring Company S-1 filing
+- The SEC releases a publicly available The Boring Company S-1 filing

 Even when the company and SEC publicly release an S-1 filing, we still won’t know a firm date.
 However, the IPO date typically occurs a month or so after the S-1 is released to the public.